New River Company: Construction of the New River

 Edmund Colthurst originally conceived a scheme to build an artificial waterway from springs near Ware in Hertfordshire to supply water to London.
 In 1604 he was granted a patent from King James I to construct the New River.
-By early 1605, after Colthurst had dug 3 miles of channel, the City intervened, and began the process of obtaining an Act of Parliament despite Colthurst's protests.
-In 1605, an Act of Parliament was passed, granting the City the power to construct the New River, but without making any provision for funding, or providing any powers of compulsory purchase.
-A second Act was passed in 1606, making further provisions about the construction of the New River.
+By early 1605, after Colthurst had dug 3 miles of channel, the City intervened, and began the process of obtaining an act of Parliament despite Colthurst's protests.
+In 1605, an act of Parliament, the New River Act 1605 (3 Jas.
+1. c.
+18) was passed, granting the City the power to construct the New River, but without making any provision for funding, or providing any powers of compulsory purchase.

+A second act, the New River Act 1606 (4 Jas.
+1. c.
+12) was passed the following year, making further provisions about the construction of the New River.
 In 1609, Hugh Myddelton agreed to construct and fund the project.
 As the New River was unincorporated, the agreement was phrased in terms of property law, with investors owning a share of freehold in the whole project.

-By early 1610, the project had stalled after around 10 miles, with some landowners refusing to allow the New River to be built over their land, and members of the public concerned about a public utility being privately-held.
+By early 1610, the project had stalled after around 10 miles, with some landowners refusing to allow the New River to be built over their land, and members of the public concerned about a public utility being privately held.
 A bill was put before Parliament to abolish the project, but before this could be considered, the Blessed Parliament was dissolved, and Parliament was not to productively meet again until 1621.